 - Get your T-money card as soon as you arrive in Korea.
 You can get one from 7-Eleven or subway stations.
 If you are arriving in Seoul, it’s better to buy your T-money card from Klook in advance.
 You can then pick up the actual card from the Klook kiosks located at the airport.

 - Save a copy of the Busan subway map and familiarize yourself with the subway lines.
 Alternatively, you can also download NAVER Map so you can access the subway and bus schedules real-time.

 Gamcheon Culture Village

-How to get there: From Line 2 Dongbaek Station, take the train to Seomyeon Station.
-From there, transfer to Line 1 to Toseong, exit 6.
-Walk a few metres to the bus stop and take the local bus Saha 1-1, Seogu 2 or Seogu 2-2 to Gamcheon Elementary School Bus Stop.
+How to get there: Ride the train Line 1 to Jagalchi Station.
+Exit 1 and take the bus Seogu 2 or Seogu 2-2 going to Gamcheon Culture Village.